What Is React and Why It Matters for Your Business in 2025

 Changes in social life caused people to spend an unprecedented amount of time on the Internet, buying products and services there.

 And there is one platform that can provide all that - React.
-It is the most popular web development platform, using which you can build web applications of any type.
-According to the latest developer survey, more than 41% of respondents among professionals prefer React.js.
+It is the most popular web software development platform, using which you can build web apps of any type.
+According to the latest developer survey, more than 41.6% of respondents among professionals prefer React for building web software.

 But what makes web developers choose React to create web applications over other solid and well-known frameworks like Angular or Vue.js?
 Let's find out in this article.

-React is an open-source JavaScript library for creating complex and scalable web applications with performant UIs.
+Quite often, we hear such a question as "Is React a framework or a language?".
+In reality, it is an open-source JavaScript library for creating complex and scalable web solutions with performant UIs.
 It shines in UI performance, development speed, and customization capacity owing to its spectacular set of features.

 React features

-Now, we get to the features that make React stand out from other web development frameworks.
+Now, we get to the features that make React stand out from other web software development frameworks.

 Virtual DOM

 The first prominent component of React is its Virtual DOM.
-A DOM (Document Object Model) organizes the documents in HTML, XML, or XHTML formats and is responsible for the UI data input/output of the.
-The DOM has the tree structure that, traditionally gets invoked when users make any changes to the interface.
+A traditional DOM (Document Object Model) organizes documents written in HTML, XML, or XHTML, and manages the input/output of UI data.

 Additionally, it enhances the app development process and maintenance.
-React Virtual DOM is connected to the UI components so that developers won’t need to bind them manually.
-Besides, the Virtual DOM makes react capable of hot reloading that comes in handy when the developers need to see the code changes at work instantly.
+React Virtual DOM is connected to the UI components so that developers won't need to bind them manually.
+Besides, the Virtual DOM makes React capable of hot reloading, which comes in handy when developers need to see the code changes at work instantly.

-And to top all the benefits of the Virtual DOM we should mention its synthetic events.
-Such events are easier to manage and make the React js applications easier to adapt to any browser you use.
+And to top all the benefits of the DOM, we should mention its synthetic events.
+Such events are easier to manage and make the React.js applications easier to adapt to any browser you use.

 JSX

-JSX is an extension for transforming HTML into JavaScript code patterns.
-The primary purpose of the extension is to allow developers to add custom UI elements to their websites.
+JSX is an extension for transforming HTML elements into JavaScript patterns.
+The primary purpose of the extension is to allow developers to add custom elements while creating user interfaces for their websites.

 Reusable components